What is GDPR?

 - Provide users with a way to withdraw consent and purge personal data collected on them; i.e. the “Right to Be Forgotten”.

 Safeguarding your personal data, and helping you to safeguard your users’ is extremely important to us.
-Here we outline the steps we are taking to ensure we are compliant with these new regulations.
+Here we outline the steps we have taken to ensure we are compliant with these new regulations.

 How do I ensure my Business is compliant with GDPR?